Academic WorldQuest

 Some 50 World Affairs Councils, including the Naples Council on World Affairs (NCWA), hold AWQ competitions for students in their communities.
 The winner is the team with the most correct answers.
 One winning high school team is invited to represent their high school, city, and local World Affairs Council at the Carlos and Malú Alvarez Academic WorldQuest National Competition in Washington DC, held each spring.

 For more than a decade, NCWA has sponsored AWQ competitions in two programs in Collier County -- one for public and independent high schools and the second for middle schools.
-The Middle School AWQ was on March 1, and the High School AWQ will be March 29, this year, both at the Community School of Naples.
+The Middle School AWQ was on March 1, and the High School AWQ was March 29, this year, both at the Community School of Naples.

 Try your hand at answering the study questions, and see how you score!
 Click here for the 2025 study guide.